Kwon Ko

 Mixed-Initiative Approach to Extract Data from Pictures of Medical Invoice

-Seokweon Jung, Kiroong Choe, Seokhyeon Park, Hyung-Kwon Ko, Youngtaek Kim, Jinwook Seo
+Seokweon Jung, Kiroong Choe, Seokhyeon Park, Kwon Ko, Youngtaek Kim, Jinwook Seo

 PacificVis 2021 short